PTC-Education/PTC-API-Playground/README.md

 ## 1. Onshape API Snippets
 [Click here](https://github.com/PTC-Education/PTC-API-Playground/blob/main/Onshape_API_Snippets.ipynb) to see the latest version of the Onshape API Snippets library.
 The first step is to use snippet 0.1 to import the Onshape Client.

-Then you will need to create API Keys from [Onshape's Developer Portal.](https://dev-portal.onshape.com/) These keys can either be put directly in snippet 0.2 of the library, or saved in a file called "colabkeys.py" with the following format and used with snippet 0.3 (all api keys below are "dummies" or have been deleted - replace with your own).
+Then you will need to create API Keys from [Onshape's Developer Portal.](https://dev-portal.onshape.com/) These keys can either be put directly in snippet 0.2 of the library, or saved in a file called "colabkeys.py" with the following format and used with snippet 0.3 (all api keys below are fake or have been deleted - replace with your own).

     access = 'Z97asb1257FkEwzp3EmCpa'
     secret = 'nHwN3q7asdvg4aryFC9rxYyo9U4o415WokYa8VOQ9YfUh4Zx'